-New Options for Intermediate and High-Risk Patients and People with Advanced Aortic Stenosis
+Less Invasive Options for People with Severe Aortic Stenosis

-One important reason to track any possible valve disease-related symptoms and get regular check-ups – especially as we age – is to ensure that any developing valve problems can be fixed at the right time.
-Unfortunately many people who need heart valve surgery simply do not get diagnosed in time to fix the problem in the best possible way.
+One important reason to track any possible valve disease-related symptoms and get regular check-ups – especially as we age – is to ensure any developing valve problems can be identified and treated as soon as possible.

 Medications can be prescribed to increase the heart’s ability to pump blood which may help compensate for a valve that isn’t working correctly.
-However, a diseased heart valve is a mechanical problem that cannot be fixed with medication alone, and surgery is often needed to repair or replace the damaged valve.
-If the faulty valve never gets looked at until the patient realizes it’s a serious medical problem, the diseased valve may have weakened the person so much that open heart surgery to fix the problem has become too risky.
-For most patients, helpful treatment options are still available.
+However, a diseased heart valve is a mechanical problem that can’t be fixed with medication alone.
+Surgery is often needed to repair or replace the damaged valve.
+Untreated valve disease may lead to decreased heart function and limit future treatment options.
+It’s important to discuss any symptoms with your health care provider.

-If you or someone you love needs a new heart valve, there is good news if you have been told you're too risky for surgery.
-People with an intermediate or high risk and severe aortic valve tightness may be good candidates for a less invasive repair or an alternative treatment called a transcatheter aortic valve replacement (TAVR or TAVI).
+There’s good news if you or someone you love needs a new heart valve and you have been told open-heart surgery is too risky.
+People with severe aortic valve tightness may be good candidates for a less invasive replacement called a transcatheter aortic valve replacement (TAVR), also called transcatheter aortic valve implantation (TAVI).

-Although minimally invasive surgeries like a TAVR procedure are not without risks, they do provide beneficial treatment options to people who may not have had them a few years ago while also providing the added bonus of a faster recovery in most cases.
-A patients’ experience with a minimal surgery may be comparable to a balloon treatment or even an angiogram in terms of down time and recovery, and will likely require a shorter hospital stay (average 3-5 days).
+Although minimally invasive procedures are not without risks, they provide beneficial treatment options to people who would not have been considered for valve replacement.
+A patient’s experience with TAVR may be comparable to a coronary angiogram in terms of recovery.
+You’ll likely have a shorter hospital stay after TAVR compared to surgical valve replacement.

 Are there other types of minimally invasive repairs or replacement options?

-Yes, there are other minimally invasive valve surgery techniques including video-assisted surgery, robotic-assisted surgery or surgeries performed with an endoscope.
-However in many instances, the best repair option continues to be traditional open heart surgery.
-It is certainly advisable to get a second opinion about valve repair and replacement options that may be right for you.
+Yes.
+There are other minimally invasive valve surgery techniques including video-assisted surgery, robotic-assisted surgery or surgeries performed with an endoscope.
+It’s certainly advisable to get a second opinion about valve repair and replacement options.

 What are the benefits and considerations for a TAVR or other minimally invasive procedure?